Continual improvement framework

 - Real Property NPMS Continual Improvement Team, which supports the RP Project Management Steering Committee and provides a quality assurance role for the review, evaluation, amendment and continual improvement of national documentation.

-- In order to ensure consistency and to benefit from lessons learned and practices developed for PSPC's Business Projects - IT Enabled, the chair of the Real Property NPMS Continual Improvement Team ensures that changes and improvements to the RP stream are submitted to PMAC for review and input where they impact cross cutting NPMS framework and/or principles.
+- In order to ensure consistency and to benefit from lessons learned and practices developed for PSPC's Business Projects—IT-Enabled, the chair of the Real Property NPMS Continual Improvement Team ensures that changes and improvements to the RP stream are submitted to Project Management Advisory Committee (PMA) for review and input where they impact cross cutting NPMS framework and/or principles.

 - Changes and improvements to the NPMS Directive for Real Property Projects are approved as per the RPB Policy Management Framework.

 The Real Property NPMS Continual Improvement Team membership is comprised of representatives of Information Technology Services Branch's (ITSB's) Project Delivery Office (PDO), RPB's Project Management, Accommodation and Portfolio Management, and Owner Investor groups.
 Should you wish to obtain the name of your regional RP Continual Improvement Team Representatives, please contact:

 A continual improvement process has also been established to centralize the review and approval of feedback, and new or amended proposals.
 All proposals are screened by regional representatives, reviewed nationally and tracked in 'Comments and Actions Taken Reports' produced by the Continual Improvement content manager.